-Materiality for planning purposes has been based on budgeted gross expenditure for 2017-18 and set at £1.9 million (1% of budgeted gross expenditure).
+Materiality for planning purposes has been based on 2017-18 gross expenditure and set at £1.9 million (1% of gross expenditure).

-In line with the Code of Audit Practice, we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance and this has been set at £0.095 million.
+In line with the Code of Audit Practice, we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance and this threshold has been set at £0.095 million.